willassad/shockwave/README.md

 # Shockwave
 Shockwave is a cryptocurrency made in python.
 It also contains a user interface where one can send money, deposit money, and view their current balance.
-Sending money will upddate the blockchain and send an email to the one receiving money with a special access code.
-They can then deposit the money received through the access code and view their new balance.
+Shockwave uses crytography (see blockchain.py) to send and verify transactions.
+Sending money will update the blockchain and each user's balances.

-# Getting Started
+## Getting Started
 To get started simply download this repository.

 From the command line: